 Best Minivan for Cargo Space: Chrysler Pacifica with 140 cubic feet

 Whether you love to go off-road or need a workhorse to tow a camper or trailer, SUVs have the upper hand.
 Unlike minivans, automakers manufacture SUVs to come in more specialized models.
-For example, the Ford Explorer pairs seven seats with the capability for off-roading thanks to higher ground clearance and larger tires while the Chevrolet Suburban offers brawn and raw power behind a 6.2-liter V-8.
+For example, the Ford Explorer pairs seven seats with the capability for off-roading thanks to higher ground clearance and larger tires while the Chevrolet Suburban offers brawn and raw power behind a 6.2-litre V-8.

 The real advantage that SUVs have over minivans is that nearly all of them (crossovers aside) have superior towing capabilities.
 Typically, the most towing power you'll get out of a minivan is 3,500 pounds.
 Conversely, the Ford Expedition can tow up to 9,300 pounds, rivaling even heavy-duty trucks.